pippim/pippim.github.io/programs/mserve.md

 - **last_playlist** - lc.FNAME_LAST_PLAYLIST - Full path names of all
 songs checked (have the blue square) in the Music Library window.
 Sorted in playlist order.
-- **last_selections** - lc.FNAME_LAST_SELECTIONS - Full path names of all
-songs checked (have the blue square) in the Music Library window.
-Sorted alphabetically.
 - **last_song_ndx** - lc.FNAME_LAST_SONG_NDX - Zero based index into
 **last_playlist** indicating the song that was playing when **mserve** was shutdown.